jeff-jackson-dfo/reproducible-gully-report/README.md

 It also helps to eliminate possible errors by installing the devtools R package.

+**Step 1.**

+Option a: Clone the repository https://happygitwithr.com/clone.html

-**Step 1.** Download the repository from GitHub by clicking the Code button, and ‘Download ZIP’ option.
+Option b: Download the repository from GitHub by clicking the Code button, and ‘Download ZIP’ option.
 Unzip the contents of the project directory.

 You will see that the ‘chapter’ .Rmd files are slightly different from those unpacked from `draft("techreport")`.
 Additional chapters were